 This allows MJF to 3D print production-quality parts in nylon, as well as other materials, fast with an accurate and detailed part finish.
 In addition to production components, the MJF 3D printing process is good for durable prototypes, printed color parts, living hinges, fit, form and function parts and printed assemblies.
 The Technology House has the capabilities to manufacture 3D printed parts and prototypes with HP MJF technology for your projects.
 Parts are usually available in as little as 3-5 days.

 HP MJF works by using an inkjet-style process to deposit fusing and detailing agents to control voxels that are then fused into a solid layer then repeated until the build is complete.
 After the build is complete, the build is cooled then transferred to a processing station for loose powder removal and recycling.

-Similar to SLS, MJF additive manufacturing doesn’t require supports while printing, unlike fused deposition modeling (FDM) or stereolithography (SLA).
+Similar to SLS, HP MJF additive manufacturing doesn’t require supports while printing, unlike fused deposition modeling (FDM) or stereolithography (SLA).
 Building without supports allows parts to be nested within the powder build chamber which increases build efficiencies by increasing build capacity, reducing material consumption and reducing labor intensive support removal.

 In the end, HP MJF parts are production-ready and can be easily post-processed to match the final custom finish required for all different applications like industrial, consumer goods and automotive markets.

 HP MJF Best Uses

-HP MJF process builds parts using thermoplastic materials: Nylon PA11, Nylon PA12, Glass Filled Nylon, PP and TPU.
+HP MJF manufacturing builds parts using thermoplastic materials: Nylon PA11, Nylon PA12, Glass Filled Nylon, PP and TPU.
 The most popular material is Nylon PA12, which is available in white and gray.
 This thermoplastic produces high-density, complex parts that have excellent chemical resistance and dimensional accuracy.
 When printing white or gray PA12 parts, you’ll receive consistency, uniformity, and repeatability from your first part to your last.
 White PA12 is ideal for parts used in the medical and consumer goods industries and also those that require vibrant colors post-processing.
 All materials are sustainable as the process refreshes the powder with recycled powder to reduce production costs while keeping part properties.
 Learn more about the available MJF materials.